-Student health and accident insurance is provided for all registered students of Alabama State University.
+A supplemental, student health and accident insurance is provided for all registered students of Alabama State University.
+Details of coverage may be obtained from the Office of Student Affairs, located in the John H. Garrick Student Center, Suite C119.

-Details of coverage may be obtained from the Office of Student Affairs.
+FINANCIAL AID

-FINANCIAL AID POLICY ON FINANCIAL AID APPLICATIONS
+POLICY ON FINANCIAL AID APPLICATIONS

-Students who are eligible to receive financial aid awards for the next academic year must complete their FAFSA and be making satisfactory progress.
+Students who are eligible to receive financial aid awards for the next academic year must complete their FAFSA and be making satisfactory academic progress.

-Administration of federal financial assistance for Alabama State University is located in the Student Financial Aid Office in the Student Services Center.
+Administration of federal financial assistance for Alabama State University is located in the Student Financial Aid Office in the John H. Garrick Student Center.